Zielon/PBRVulkan/README.md

 The scene description and assets are taken from [GLSL-PathTracer](https://github.com/knightcrawler25/GLSL-PathTracer) project [4].
 The whole dataset can be downloaded from [link](https://drive.google.com/file/d/1UFMMoVb5uB7WIvCeHOfQ2dCQSxNMXluB/view).

 Download the assets folder and place it in `PBRVulkan/Assets/Scenes/`.
-The folder structre has to be as follows:
+The folder structure has to be as follows:

 ```
 PBRVulkan/Assets/Scenes/